kphannan/OpenLCB/prototypes/Arduino/sketches/README.txt

 Status of projects below here is not certain:

+OlcbDisplay (Bob Jacobsen)
+    OpenLCB node for development of OpenLCB display protocol.
+    Drives attached LCD display (20x4 on the development board)

 OlcbBasicNode: (Bob Jacobsen)
     Development sketch for configuration code,
     often in flux.
 Not recommended for general use.